mateusz-meksula/flash-accounts/README.md

 ### **Customizing settings**

-Every setting value can be customized by creating a `FLASH_SETTINGS` dictionary in main `settings.py` file.
+Every setting value can be customized by creating a `FLASH_SETTINGS` dictionary in project's `settings.py` file.

 Example: